mvfbarrionuevo/gaymepy/_posts/2021-02-19-computing-isosurface-volume.md

 All the remaining data will be printed in a very peculiar order.
 As a cube comprises three dimensions, one should expect that each slice of the cube will be printed as a 2D matrix.
 {: style="text-align: justify"}

-Indeed, that's what happens, and roughly speaking that matrix is written as a n$\times$6 table, according to the code bellow:
+Indeed, that's what happens, and roughly speaking that matrix is written as a n$\times$6 table, according to the code below:
 {: style="text-align: justify"}

 {% highlight python %}